TrueVote/TrueVote.Comms/README.md

 ## 🌈 Overview

-TrueVote.Comms is an implementation of interacting with the TrueVote Voting Suite of Applications via Communication (Email, Notifications, etc.).
+TrueVote.Comms is an implementation of interacting with the TrueVote Voting Suite of Applications via Communication (Email, Notifications, Bots, etc.).
 It's deployed as an Azure Functions project.

-The main technology stack platform is [.NET Core](https://dotnet.microsoft.com/) 8.0.
+The main technology stack platform is [.NET Core](https://dotnet.microsoft.com/) 9.0.

+[Telegram](https://telegram.org/) is the first bot implemented.
+Additional Bot frameworks can be added.

 ## 🛠 Prerequisites

 * Install Visual Studio 2022 (preview) or later, or Visual Studio Code.
-Ensure that `$ dotnet --version` is at least 8.0.
+Ensure that `$ dotnet --version` is at least 9.0.

 ## ⌨️ Install, Build, and Run the Comms